 - Figure out different financing options.
 Most lenders will not finance a home with foundation problems.
 As such, you may need to pursue alternative financing.

 - Understand the full costs.
 Foundation issues can mushroom into a financial morass.
 Fixing foundation issues can cost you anywhere from a few hundred dollars to a few thousand.
+Foundation repair of the concrete slab may cause plumbing problems or a buckling roof.

 - To avoid getting shoddy work done, get your own contractor.
 If you leave it to sellers, they may choose to go the cheaper route.